This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see my disclosure policy for more information.

 Peanut Butter Cup Brownies

 For the brownies:

-12 ounces semi-sweet chocolate, finely chopped (good-quality chips can be substituted)
+- 12 ounces semi-sweet chocolate, 2 cups, finely chopped (good-quality chips can be substituted)

 To make the brownies:

-Preheat the oven to 350 degrees Fahrenheit.
-Line a 13×9 baking pan with foil and spray the foil with nonstick cooking spray.
+- Preheat the oven to 350 degrees Fahrenheit.
+Line a 13×9-inch baking pan with foil or parchment, and spray with nonstick cooking spray.

 - Place the butter in a large saucepan over medium heat.
 Add the chocolate, then melt the butter and chocolate together, stirring constantly while they melt to prevent them from overheating.
 Once the chocolate and butter are melted, remove the pan from the heat.